phalcon/blog/data/posts/2012/04/2012-04-19-phalcon-0-3-4-released.md

 importantly than that, we want to get a balance between functionality and performance.

-Returning to the subject of this post, in this release, we’re proud to announce the following changes:
+Returning to the subject of this post, in this release, we're proud to announce the following changes:

 0.3.4